pfrcks/machine-learning/Deep Learning.md

 For each of this anchor boxes it produces a score weather there is an object or not; and a finer localization with reference to the anchor (they are an offset to the anchor boxes)
 So you are learning different weights for each anchor.
 One network, four losses
-• RPN classification (anchor good / bad)
+* RPN classification (anchor good / bad)
-• RPN regression (anchor to proposal)
+* RPN regression (anchor to proposal)
-• Fast R-CNN classification (over classes)
+* Fast R-CNN classification (over classes)
-• Fast R-CNN regression (proposal to box)
+* Fast R-CNN regression (proposal to box)

 #### YOLO

 The idea is to solve detection as only a regression problem.
 Direct prediction using a CNN.
 Divide image into S × S grid, they use S = 7.
 The, within each grid cell predict
-• B boxes: 4 coordinates + confidence, they use B = 2
+* B boxes: 4 coordinates + confidence, they use B = 2
-• Class scores: C numbers
+* Class scores: C numbers
 Regression from input image to output S × S × (5 ∗ B + C) tensor.
 It can go at real-time at the expense of lower mAP than Faster R-CNN.

 How YOLO works is that we take an image and split it into an SxS grid, within each of the grid we take m bounding boxes.
 For each of the bounding box, the network outputs a class probability and offset values for the bounding box.
 The bounding boxes having the class probability above a threshold value is selected and used to locate the object within the image.

+## Semantic Segmentation

+Segmentation task is different from classification task because it requires predicting a class for each pixel of the input image, instead of only 1 class for the whole input.
+Classification needs to understand what is in the input (namely, the context).
+However, in order to predict what is in the input for each pixel, segmentation needs to recover not only what is in the input, but also where.

+#### FCN

+Fully Convolutional Networks (FCNs) owe their name to their architecture, which is built only from locally connected layers, such as convolution, pooling and upsampling.
+Note that no dense layer is used in this kind of architecture.
+This reduces the number of parameters and computation time.
+Also, the network can work regardless of the original image size, without requiring any fixed number of units at any stage, givent that all connections are local.
+To obtain a segmentation map (output), segmentation networks usually have 2 parts :

+* Downsampling path : capture semantic/contextual information
+* Upsampling path : recover spatial information

+The downsampling path is used to extract and interpret the context (what), while the upsampling path is used to enable precise localization (where).
+Furthermore, to fully recover the fine-grained spatial information lost in the pooling or downsampling layers, we often use skip connections.

+A skip connection is a connection that bypasses at least one layer.
+Here, it is often used to transfer local information by concatenating or summing feature maps from the downsampling path with feature maps from the upsampling path.
+Merging features from various resolution levels helps combining context information with spatial information.

+Metrics: Per pixel accuracy, Intersection over union